Beat Arnold

-Beat Arnold (24 April 1978 – 10 October 2021) was a Swiss politician.
+Beat Arnold (24 April 1978, Altdorf, Uri – 10 October 2021) was a Swiss politician.
 A member of the Swiss People's Party (SVP), he served on the National Council from 2015 to 2019.
 He also served in the Landrat of Uri from 2006 to 2010.

 Biography

 Arnold was born in Altdorf on 24 April 1978 and moved to Unterschächen at a young age.
 He earned a degree in civil engineering from the Lucerne University of Applied Sciences and Arts in 2004 and earned a master's degree in economic sciences from the same school in 2009.
 He later earned a degree in consulting and personal development from the University of Salzburg in 2016.

 Arnold worked as a construction foreman for Swiss Federal Railways from 2009 to 2010.
 After his term in the National Council, he returned to consulting.
 He was married and the father of five children, he lived in Schattdorf.

 Beat Arnold died of a brain tumor in Lucerne on 10 October 2021, at the age of 43.